ivanmejiarocha/iPieChart/README.md

 IMOpaqueHexColor is a macro declared in IMMacroToolbox.h that is used to get some more interesting colors out from the ones that come in stock.

-Now let's implement the delegate methods as follows:
+Now let's implement the pie chart's delegate methods as follows:

 	-(void)pieChart:(IMPieChartView *)pieChart didSelectSlice:(IMPieSliceDescriptor *)slice {
 		// Here you get the selected slice, which is the slice that passes